Digital-Logic/simple-chat/README.md

-# Express Template with HMR template
+# User Authentication, ACL, Express template

 ## What it provides
 * User authorization, authentication, and access control.
 * Control access on a per route and per field.
-* JWT token support built in
+* JWT token are stored in cookies, eliminating xxs attacks.
 * Bcrypt encryption on user passwords
 * Email validate, password reset using jwt tokens.
 * Express with HMR support through webpack.